15 essential employee engagement survey questions

 Create the format

 There are a multitude of different questions that you can ask employees to understand their overall experience.
-It's not just the question that is important, but also what you allow for a response.
-In some instances, you might want a yes or no answer, while in other instances a scale from 1 to 10 might be more suitable.
+It's not just the question that's important, but also what you allow for a response.
+In some instances, you might want a yes or no answer, while a scale rating items from 1 to 10 might be more suitable in others.
 Try to avoid too many open-ended or free-text questions, as these can be hard to collate for a large pool of respondents.

 Begin the survey